Iran's Supreme Leader: Vienna Offers "Not Worth Watching" | ExBulletin

 Iran’s Supreme Leader: Vienna Offers “Not Worth Watching”

-Iran’s supreme leader on Wednesday rejected initial offers at talks in Vienna to salvage Tehran’s shattered Tehran nuclear deal as “not worth looking at”, trying to put pressure on world powers following an attack on the main enrichment site. nuclear power plant.
+DUBAI, United Arab Emirates Iran’s Supreme Leader on Wednesday rejected initial offers at talks in Vienna to salvage Tehran’s ruined nuclear deal as it was not worth looking into, trying to put pressure on world powers following an attack on the country key to the country’s nuclear enrichment.

-The comments from Ayatollah Ali Khamenei, who has the final say on all state affairs in the Islamic Republic, came after a day that saw Iran similarly snatch pressure on the deal.
-European powers, meanwhile, have warned Tehran that its actions were “particularly unfortunate” and “dangerous”.
+The comments from Ayatollah Ali Khamenei, who has the final say on all state affairs in the Islamic Republic, came after a day that saw the Iranian president similarly snatch pressure on the deal.
+Meanwhile, European powers warned Tehran that his actions were particularly unfortunate and dangerous.

 The talks have already been thrown into disarray by a weekend attack on Iran’s main Natanz nuclear enrichment site allegedly carried out by Israel.
 Tehran retaliated by announcing that it would enrich uranium up to 60% higher than ever before, but still lower than the weapons rate levels of 90%.